Overcoming Learned Helplessness In The Workplace

 The theory of learned helplessness was first proposed by psychologists Martin Seligman and Steven Maier in 1967.

-They conducted experiments on animals and found that after repeated exposure to uncontrollable adverse events, the subjects eventually stopped trying to avoid them, even when given the opportunity to escape.
+They conducted experiments on animals and found that after repeated exposure to uncontrollable adverse events, the subjects eventually stopped trying to avoid them, even when allowed to escape.

 This theory has since been applied to various aspects of human psychology, including depression, anxiety, and workplace behavior.